tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Cookies

 {{Section 4.2.2 of RFC8446}} defines a cookie value that servers may send in HelloRetryRequest for clients to echo in the second ClientHello.
-These values are sent unencrypted in ECH.
-This means differences in cookies between backend servers, such as lengths or cleartext components, may leak information about the server identity.
+While ECH encrypts the cookie in the second ClientHelloInner, the backend server's HelloRetryRequest is unencrypted.This means differences in cookies between backend servers, such as lengths or cleartext components, may leak information about the server identity.

 Backend servers in an anonymity set SHOULD NOT reveal information in the cookie which identifies the server.
 This may be done by handling HelloRetryRequest